Me2329/mcguard/mcguard/README.md

 hybrids (**Arclight, Mohist**).
 No mixins, no packet interception, no NMS — players join with an unmodified client and nothing to break on the next update.

-> This is the **plugin** port of the McGuard Forge mod.
-Same 13 checks, same
-> violation-level model, rewritten against the Bukkit event API and made
-> Folia-safe.

 ---

 ## What it is — and honestly what it is not